Danilo Pérez: Subsequent career

 In 2003, Pérez founded Panama Jazz Festival with the stated mission of bettering the lives of people through shared musical experiences as listeners, on stage and in the classrooms.
 About the festival Pérez states, "By offering performances and educational activities of the highest order, as well as practical, hands on training in the music business, the Panama Jazz Festival aims to inspire and educate while providing tools and opportunities to build a better future for individuals and their communities."
 As such, while the festival annually offers a rich program of concerts by leading international jazz musicians, the emphasis is on music education.
 It has become the largest music education event in the region and includes classical programs as well as the Latin American Symposium on Music Therapy and an annual symposium on AfroPanamanian traditions.
 The festival also supports the year-round educational programs of Danilo Pérez Foundation, which brings art and music to children living in communities of extreme poverty throughout the Republic of Panama.

 In 2008 Berklee College of Music approached Pérez with opportunity to design a curriculum that could serve as a platform for his work as an artist and humanitarian that could be taught to generations of gifted musicians for years to come.
-In 2009 he was named the founder and Artistic Director for the Berklee Global Jazz Institute; a creative music institute with a progressive vision to develop the artist of the new millennium.
+In 2009 he was named the founder and artistic director for the Berklee Global Jazz Institute; a creative music institute with a progressive vision to develop the artist of the new millennium.
 About the Institute Pérez states, "the practice of sharing humanity through performance experience is the core of the curriculum and I work with gifted musicians to become leaders in the world community to affect positive social change with one common goal: to develop the creative cultural Ambassadors of the new millennium.

-In the year 2008 the album Across the Crystal Sea was released.
-A collaboration between Danilo Perez and the prolific composer and arranger Claus Ogerman.
+In 2008, the album Across the Crystal Sea, a collaboration between Pérez and the prolific composer and arranger Claus Ogerman, was released.
 Praised by The Guardian as "So ultra-smooth it achieves something like a state of grace".
 Claus Ogerman said "This is a record I wanted to make before I leave the planet".

-In the 2010 Perez released Providencia, which was also nominated for a Grammy Award in the category of "Best Instrumental Jazz Album".
+In the 2010 Pérez released Providencia, which was also nominated for a Grammy Award in the category of "Best Instrumental Jazz Album".
 Regarding Pérez's 2014 release Panama 500, Harvard Professor David Carrasco remarked "Danilo's musical vision says 'Presente' to the musical tones, timbres, lips and dedos who discovered what only this year we learn while listening to Panama 500, the truth that what we think of as modest, little Panamá, IS also the center of the world,' our becoming world of music, human dialogue, human possibility and pleasure."